Is Tristan Thompson’s Baby Driving a Wedge Between Cavs Star and Khloe Kardashian?

-Tristan Thompson’s baby may be driving a wedge between Khloe Kardashian and the Cleveland Cavaliers player who became a father in December after his ex-girlfriend Jordan Craig delivered a child.
+Tristan Thompson’s baby may be driving a wedge between Khloe Kardashian and the Cleveland Cavaliers player.
+Thompson became a father in December after his ex-girlfriend, Jordan Craig, delivered his child.

 Thompson, 25, broke up with Craig while she was still pregnant.
 Craig, a 25-year-old Instagram model, gave birth to a baby boy named Prince on December 12 via a C-section at the Cedars-Sinai Medical Centre, California.